apache/arrow/docs/source/python/dataset.rst

 Reading different file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above examples use Parquet files as dataset source, but the Dataset API
+The above examples use Parquet files as dataset source but the Dataset API
-aims to provide a consistent interface for multiple file formats and sources.
+provides a consistent interface across multiple file formats and sources.
 Currently, Parquet and Feather / Arrow IPC file format are supported; more
 formats are planned in the future.